xerosanyam/compare-learn/content/js/sort-array.md

 nums.sort() // [1, 100000, 21, 30, 4]
 ```

-> Numbers are not sorted!
+> We can see, Numbers are not sorted!

 ### Correct way to sort num array